 - At least three, but no more than five, typed letters of support must accompany the nomination form.
 At least one letter must be from a student.
 Previous applications may be resubmitted for a period of two years without updated recommendation letters.

 A committee of student, staff and faculty representatives from the Diversity Advisory Council will select the award recipient.
-For more information, please call Blakely Brown at 243-2572.
+For more information, please call Mika Watanabe at 243-6535.

-Previous recipients include Gyda Swaney, Penny Kukuk, President George M. Dennison, Gregory Larson, Udo Fluck, and Denny McAuliffe.
+Previous recipients include Steven Hesla, Gyda Swaney, Penny Kukuk, President George M. Dennison, Gregory Larson, Udo Fluck, and Denny McAuliffe.